AmineAndam04/Algorithmic-trading/README.md

 # Documentation
-The full documentation can be found in [Dossier](https://github.com/AmineAndam04/Algorithmic-trading/tree/master/Documentation)
+The full documentation can be found in [Documentation](https://github.com/AmineAndam04/Algorithmic-trading/tree/master/Documentation)

-And an exemple in https://github.com/AmineAndam04/Algorithmic-trading/tree/master/Exemple
+ An exemple is  in [Exemple](https://github.com/AmineAndam04/Algorithmic-trading/tree/master/Exemple) (in frensh)
 # How to use (Python 3)
 First download the code off the library.it can be found in  --lien-- and put it in your working directory or  use
 ```python